 A number of those on our feeding programmes were living either in homes without an adult, or were living with grandparents who were not physically capable or financially able to support the children.

 Providing a good meal every day to needy local children, through our homes, is a door into the community and remains our first step into any new area.
-Our Archers Post feeding programme, for example, is now in its ninth year and continues to support around forty children.
+At Archers Post we ran a feeding programme for at maximum 70 children, for example, from 2005 to 2019 in the grounds of AIC church.

 We work closely with children’s officers, local administrations, churches, schools and hospitals to identify the most vulnerable.
 When necessary we can provide permanent accommodation and support, bringing children to our homes at Ngaremara, Wamba and Ndikir.

 Working in conjunction with the LaRoche family from California, USA—who have been caring for a boy with physical and learning disabilities for a number of years—we have supported them to build a home for a few children with physical and learning disabilities at Marsabit close to the Ethopian border, which will initially accommodate five children.
 Building work commenced in November 2015 and the facility (Honey Hill – see page aside) became operational in October 2016 with the admission of a second child.
 In 2017 we have funded the installation of a Biogas unit at Honey Hill